 Kerry has extensive experience in drafting and prosecuting patent applications before the UK Intellectual Property Office, the European Patent Office and the US Patent and Trademark Office.
 Based permanently in the Munich office, she regularly attends hearings at the European Patent Office.
 She is also fluent in both English and German.

-Kerry handles patent work in a variety of engineering fields including materials science, aeronautical engineering, tissue technology, oil drilling systems and medical devices, among others.
+Kerry handles patent work in a variety of engineering fields including materials science, aeronautical/aerospace engineering, tissue technology, oil drilling systems, software, telecommunication networks, optical technology and medical devices.